toekaa-lnu/easyappointments/README.md

 This is the Linnaeus University ("Lnu") Library fork of the Easy!Appointments booking application.
 This README file is mainly for publishing and describing the changes made by Lnu to the original repository.
 If you're looking for the original Easy!Appointments README file, it can be found here: [README_ORIG.md](README_ORIG.md).

 EasyAppointments is used at Lnu by our text tutors so that students can book a tutoring session.
-Also our Talking Book support team has expressed interest in using it.
+Also our talking book support team has expressed interest in using it.
 Both of these teams have requested adaptations which I have implemented (and are continuing to implement).
 We have tried to make them configurable so that hopefully others will find them useful too.

 Here is a list of changes we have done so far.
 More detailed instructions will be added as we publish each change to GitLab: